Adeels-Hub/BizDays/README.md

   - Handle fixed-date holidays.
   - Support holidays based on day occurrences (e.g., first Monday in October).
   - Adjust holidays falling on weekends to the next weekday.
+- **Public API via Service:**
+  - Consumers interact with the `IBusinessDayService` interface for streamlined functionality.

 ---